-Required Courses 9 hours
+Required Courses.

-LEAD 7020 or LEAD 8030 3 hours
+LEAD 7020 or LEAD 8030

-LEAD 7120 or LEAD 8630 3 hours
+LEAD 7120 or LEAD 8630

-LEAD 7110 3 hours
+LEAD 7110

 MASTER OF EDUCATION WITH A MAJOR IN INSTRUCTIONAL TECHNOLOGY

 The Instructional Technology (IT) M.Ed. degree allows candidates to obtain an advanced degree in the rapidly growing field of Instructional Technology.
 There are two active Options in the Instructional Technology Program: